-- 1) It is for the creation of the corporation. - 2) It is chargeable to a capital account. - You could amortize the cost over the life of the corporation, if the corporation had a fixed life.

-You must have incurred the cost before the end of the first tax year in which the corporation was in business.
+- 1) It is for the creation of the corporation. - 2) It is chargeable to a capital account. - It could be amortized over the life of the corporation, if the corporation had a fixed life. - 4) It is incurred before the end of the first tax year in which the corporation is in business.
 A corporation using the cash method of accounting can amortize organizational costs incurred within the first tax year, even if it does not pay them in that year.